mmeyer95/meredithmeyer.info/resume.md

 ### Project Manager, Smart Exercise Bike (Capstone Project)
 #### December 2017- May 2018
-* Select appropriate hardware to fabricate a mechanical system
+* Selected appropriate hardware to fabricate a mechanical system
-* Create and programmed an encoder using Arduino
+* Created and programmed an encoder using Arduino
-* Designe and conducted tests to verify the electromechanical device
+* Designed and conducted tests to verify the electromechanical device

 ### Electromechanical Engineer, “Voila” (Course Project)
 #### October- December 2017
-* Utilize 3D printing and laser cutting to rapidly iterate prototypes
+* Utilized 3D printing and laser cutting to rapidly iterate prototypes
-* Test and programmed sensors in Python & Arduino for a device to react to tactile inputs
+* Tested and programmed sensors in Python & Arduino for a device to react to tactile inputs
-* Solve manufacturing problems to create a final polished device
+* Solved manufacturing problems to create a final polished device

 ### MATLAB Programmer, Human Movement and Balance Lab
 #### June 2015- May 2016
-* Conduct data processing analysis for NIH-funded study using MATLAB, Excel, and JMP
+* Conducted data processing analysis for NIH-funded study using MATLAB, Excel, and JMP
-* Assist in completion of subject testing for research study using Vicon motion-capture system
+* Assisted in completion of subject testing for research study using Vicon motion-capture system

 # Community & Personal Development